learn more about God's call.

 Click play to listen to the answer.

-31 Club is a response to the Lord who asks us to pray for an increase in Priestly vocations.
-In becoming a 31 Club member, you are committing to praying one Rosary one day a month specifically for an increase of Priestly vocations in the Diocese.
+The 31 Club is a response to the Lord who asks us to pray for an increase in Priestly vocations.
+In becoming a 31 Club member, you are committing to praying one Rosary one day a month on the same date for an increase of Priestly vocations in the Diocese.

 Use this form to submit your questions about the Priesthood and discernment process directly to Fr.
 Joe